[Updated October 2024]

 - 4 Seasons Resort – We really enjoyed heading out to the 4 Seasons for a cocktail on their patio!
 We ended up eating dinner out there and it was a wonderful way to watch the sunset.

-- Chili Line – We LOVED this brewery.
-The beers were so good and some were a tad spicy which I loved.
+- Chili Line—We loved this brewery.
+The beers were so good, and some were a tad spicy, which I loved.

 I hope these tips help you have a wonderful Santa Fe weekend!
 I can’t wait to go back for another visit.
 Something about it is just so magical and it’s a wonderful getaway in the United States.